PaulDance/cargo-liner/README.md

 The current project therefore inspires itself from tools such as [zplug] for Zsh and [vim-plug] for Vim by taking orders from a central configuration file.
-The tool then simply runs `cargo install` for all packages listed in that file.
+The tool then simply runs `cargo search` for all packages listed in that file in order to retrieve their latest versions available and then `cargo install` for those that do indeed need an install or update using the results from the search.
 That enables one to install and maintain all packages up-to-date, but also to keep all of one's workstations synchronized by sharing the file between them in some way, using Git for example.

 [cargo-update]: https://github.com/nabijaczleweli/cargo-update
 [cargo-updater]: https://github.com/pombadev/cargo-updater